DISHDevEx/findr-orchestrator/findr_orchestrator/orchestrator/README.md

 # Orchestrator

-This repository contains a Node.js application written in TypeScript, designed to deploy resources to a Kubernetes cluster using Terraform.
+This documentation outlines a Node.js application written in TypeScript, designed to deploy resources to a Kubernetes cluster using Terraform.
 It provides an API endpoint to trigger Terraform configurations for deploying Kubernetes pods.

 ## Project Structure